 If you are 100% certain it’s time to end the relationship, move to number two.
 If you have doubt, you need to find the answer to this question:

 What do I need to know to feel confident about staying or about leaving?

 Most people leave a relationship before learning what they need to learn to be more successful in future relationships.

 2. Identify the reason(s) you want to leave (be specific)

-Discernment Counseling is a clarification process (read more here) designed to help couples know when to end a relationship and when to keep trying.
+Discernment Counseling is a clarification process (read more here) designed to help couples feel more confident about terminating a relationship and knowing when it’s good to keep trying.
 Usually, one partner is leaning out (wants to end things) and the other is leaning in (wants to work on things).